Laughing gull

 The laughing gull (Leucophaeus atricilla) is a medium-sized gull of North and South America.
 Named from its laugh-like call, it is an opportunistic omnivore and scavenger.
 It breeds in large colonies mostly along the Atlantic coast of North America, the Caribbean, and northern South America.
-The two subspecies are L. a. megalopterus, which can be seen from southeast Canada down to Central America, and L. a. atricilla, which occurs from the West Indies to the Venezuelan islands.
+Two subspecies are accepted, L. a. atricilla, which occurs from the West Indies to the Venezuelan islands, and L. a. megalopterus, which occurs from southeast Canada down to Central America.
 The laughing gull was long placed in the genus Larus until its present placement in Leucophaeus.

 Taxonomy

 The laughing gull was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Larus atricilla.
 Linnaeus based his account on the "laughing gull" from the Bahamas that had been described and illustrated in 1729–1732 by the English naturalist Mark Catesby in his The Natural History of Carolina, Florida and the Bahama Islands.
 The laughing gull is now one of five New World gulls placed in the genus Leucophaeus that was introduced in 1855 by the German ornithologist Carl Friedrich Bruch.
 The genus name Leucophaeus is from Ancient Greek leukos meaning "white" and phaios meaning "dusky".
 The specific epithet atricilla combines Latin ater meaning "black" with Modern Latin cilla meaning "tail"; the tail is black in young birds.
 It is however possible that Linnaeus intended to write atricapilla meaning "black-capped".

 Like most other members of the genus Leucophaeus, the laughing gull was long placed in the genus Larus.
 It was moved to the resurrected genus Leucophaeus based on a 2005 molecular phylogenetic study that found that inclusion in Larus made that genus paraphyletic.

 Two subspecies are accepted.
 They are listed below with their breeding ranges.